Snow Badua

 Edmund "Snow" Pineda Badua (born April 22, 1977) is a Filipino sports journalist writing articles for Spin.ph.
 He is also the founder of "PTV Sports", a nightly sports newscast aired on PTV which served as his home network from March 2006 to January 2015.
+Badua also served as the first commissioner of the Maharlika Pilipinas Basketball League (MPBL) in 2017.
+He was succeeded by Kenneth Duremdes before the league's inaugural season began.
+Starting June 2025, Badua will host Snow Bomb on the Bilyonaryo News Channel.

 Career history

 In the late 1990s, he was a DJ for 101.5 Big Sound FM Cabanatuan under his on-air name "John Patrick".
 On March 6, 2006, Badua joined PTV (which is NBN, by the time) and he created what have been the number one sports newscast in the country, NBN Sports.
 He do multi-tasking skills for the one-hour sports newscast, acts as a head writer, reporter, host, cameraman and editor.
 He also covered field reports for the NBN News team.

 Within the years, the show also joined by co-hosts Saleema Refran, Jasmin Romero, Meg Siozon, Dennis Guillermo, Flor Perez, Dennis Principe, Ycah Montes, Nicole Ramos and Michelle Gavagan with reporters Robert Belen, JP Palileo, Christabel de Leon, Keisha Halili and Arianne Mallare and DZSR reporters Rick Yap Santos, Cecile Quimlat, Judith Caringal, Anne Camua-Vinas and Ria Arevalo and producing segments including Homecourt, Inside I-Sports and I-Sports, which is the interactive portion where hosts reading questions via text, e-mail and social media, and taking calls to the viewers.
 Several years back, PTV Sports awarded as one of the child-friendly shows by Anak TV.

 Due to his "spin-bomb" reports on PTV Sports (then named as Teledyaryo Sports and NBN Sports), he was hired by Spin.ph as their contributing writer in December 2012, his first article was about the decline of offer of Ian Sangalang to become part of the Smart Gilas 2.0.
 Every now and then, Snow writes articles for the website, majority covering the Philippine Basketball Association and the fights of Manny Pacquiao.